ibm-cloud-docs/cis/custom-rules-creating.md

     In the Expression Preview, you can click to edit your expression manually instead of using the Visual Expression Builder, or switch between the two.
 However, depending on the complexity of a manually constructed expression, the Visual Expression Builder might be unable to render it.
     {: note}

-6. Pick an action from the **Response** list menu.
+1. Pick an action from the **Response** list menu.
-7. To save your rule, choose the most appropriate option by clicking either:
+1. To save your rule, choose the most appropriate option by clicking either:
     * **Save as draft** to save your rule, but leave it disabled.
     * **Save and deploy** to save your rule and activate it.

-## Editing a custom rule
+### Updating a custom rule in the UI
-{: #edit-custom-rule}
+{: #update-custom-rule-ui}

-Follow these steps to edit an existing rule:
+Follow these steps to update an existing custom rule in the UI:

 1. Navigate to **Security > Firewall rules**.
 1. In the firewall rules table, locate the rule that you want to modify, then click the Actions menu on the right of the row.